 Zeus USED to be this until a retool brought his early game wave clear up to scratch.
 Now he is considered to be one of the most overpowered gods in the game.

-Finally Ao Kuang has fairly low base damage but has a passive that grants him magical power equal to 5% of his maximum mana.
+Finally Kukulkan has fairly low base damage but has a passive that grants him magical power equal to 5% of his maximum mana.
 A fairly common build for him includes a couple items that rely on killing minions to build stacks.
 These items are not only time consuming to stack, they are also very expensive.
-However, by the time he finishes stacking them Ao will have a combination of tons of health, mana, and magical power that isn't usually feasible or even possible to attain.
-Extra points for being an aquatic dragon who looks like Gyarados.
+However, by the time he finishes stacking them he will have a combination of tons of health, mana, and magical power that isn't usually feasible or even possible to attain.

 No Sense of Humor: Some gods just plain refuses to joke.
 Examples include Tyr, Guan Yu (who thinks at War Is Hell and refuses to make fun of it) and Rama (who thinks getting his girlfriend kidnapped by an anti-God demon and him trying to save her at all cost isn't funny stuff)